The Age of the Customer is disrupting and making obsolete many older practices, but not the requirement for business planning, especially cash flow.

-1. To document the due diligence on a new business or the future of an existing one.
+1. Document the due diligence on a new business venture or the future of an existing one.

-2. To evaluate opportunities and challenges, and compare them with your strengths and weaknesses.
+2. Evaluate opportunities and challenges and compare them with your strengths and weaknesses.

-3. To assist when getting a bank loan and essential when courting investors.
+3. Assist when getting a bank loan and courting investors.